Skip to content

 mov eax, eax ; 只保留低 32 位作为返回值

-Here, switching from rax to eax isn't data being moved back and forth between two registers; it's the compiler saying "the calculation is done, now we only care about the lower 32 bits."
-Type information from the C++ source code (for example, if the parameter is int64_t but the return value is int32_t) is directly reflected in the assembly's use of different names for the same register.
-After type information disappears, this is how it "lingers" in the assembly.
+Here, we switch from rax to eax.
+This isn't about shuffling data between two registers; rather, the compiler is saying, "The calculation is done, and now we only care about the lower 32 bits."
+Type information from the C++ source code (for example, a parameter being int64_t but the return value being int32_t) is directly reflected in the assembly by using different names for the same register.
+Once the high-level type information is stripped away, it "lingers" in the assembly in this manner.

-Once we understand the naming pattern of RAX, we might wonder: what about the rest?
-RAX, RCX, RDX, RSP, RBP, RSI, RDI... these names seem to follow no pattern at all.
-They are all legacy names inherited from ancient times: A is for Accumulator, C is for Counter, D is for Data, SP is for Stack Pointer, BP is for Base Pointer, and SI and DI are for Source Index and Destination Index, respectively.
-Knowing the historical background makes them slightly easier to remember, but to a large extent, it still relies on muscle memory built through repeated use.
+Once we understand the naming convention of RAX, we might wonder: what about the others?
+RAX, RCX, RDX, RSP, RBP, RSI, RDI... these names seem completely arbitrary.
+They are all legacy names inherited from ancient times: A for Accumulator, C for Counter, D for Data, SP for Stack Pointer, BP for Base Pointer, and SI/DI for Source and Destination Index.
+Knowing the historical background makes them slightly easier to remember, but mostly, it relies on muscle memory built through repeated use.

-There is good news, however: when AMD extended the architecture from 32-bit to 64-bit, the eight new general-purpose registers were simply named R8 through R15.
+However, there is good news: when AMD extended the architecture from 32-bit to 64-bit, the eight new general-purpose registers were simply named R8 through R15.
 Clean and simple.
-So x86-64 now has a total of 16 general-purpose registers, eight with historically weird names and eight with clean numeric designations.
+So, x86-64 now has a total of 16 general-purpose registers: eight with historically quirky names, and eight with clean numeric designations.

-There are also SIMD/multimedia registers (XMM/YMM/ZMM and such), but those are a whole other topic; today we'll focus on general-purpose registers and function calls.
+Of course, there are also SIMD/multimedia registers (like XMM/YMM/ZMM), but those are a whole different topic.
+For now, let's focus on general-purpose registers and function calls.

-One of the biggest confusions when reading assembly is this: we write a function, pass three parameters into it, and the assembly turns into a bunch of mov instructions shuffling data between registers.
-Where do the parameters actually come from?
-This involves the ABI (Application Binary Interface).
+One of the biggest confusions when reading assembly is this: we write a function and pass three arguments, but the assembly shows a bunch of mov instructions shuffling data between registers.
+Where do these arguments actually come from?
+This brings us to the ABI (Application Binary Interface).

-The ABI specifies many things, but from the perspective of reading assembly, the one thing we care about most is this: which registers hold the first few parameters of a function.
-As long as we know this, we can track what C++ variables have turned into in the assembly.
+The ABI specifies many things, but from the perspective of reading assembly, we care most about one thing: which registers hold the first few function arguments.
+Once we know this, we can trace how C++ variables manifest in the assembly.

 Take Linux (System V AMD64 ABI) as an example.
-The first six integer parameters (including pointers) are placed in these registers in order:
+The first six integer arguments (including pointers) are placed in these registers, in order:

 text